Geauga County Info

 Does a signature matter?

 Another reason the proper signature matters has to do with Ohio's diploma fairness law.
-You can read more about that here: https://www.cheohome.org/.../diploma-fairness-information/
+You can read that law here.

 What about socialization?